 Deferred benefits

-If you leave before your Normal Pension Age and you meet the two-year qualifying period, you will be entitled to deferred benefits within the L G P S. Your deferred L G P S benefits will be calculated as described in the How is my pension worked out? section.
+If you leave before your Normal Pension Age and you meet the two-year qualifying period, you will be entitled to deferred benefits within the L G P S. Your deferred benefits will be calculated as described in the How is my pension worked out? section.

-While your pension benefits are deferred, they will increase each year in line with the cost of living.
+While your benefits are deferred, they will increase each year in line with the cost of living.

 Your deferred benefits will normally be paid unreduced at your Normal Pension Age, unless one of the following happens:

-You transfer your deferred benefits to another pension scheme or arrangement.
+You transfer your deferred benefits to another pension arrangement.

 Your benefits are paid early on health grounds.
 Your benefits could be paid in full if: